ichthyscode/kreativmuehle/README.md

 No rules at all!
 Just start.

-Used Framework and programming language:
-Vaadin + Java

 Goals:

-* becoming confident in Java
+* becoming confident in programming
 * share the code & experience with others